THE BASQUE EDUCATION SYSTEM

 University of the Basque Country – Euskal Herriko Unibertsitatea

-- Vice-Deanship of Research.
+- Vice Deanship for Research.
 This offers services and information for the university community in relation to the world of science and research.

 University of Deusto

 The University of Deusto is currently spread across two different campuses in the two coastal capitals of the Basque Country: Bilbao and Donostia-San Sebastian, and headquarters in Vitoria-Gasteiz and Madrid.

 - DeustoAlumni: DeustoAlumni, facilitated by the Community of Alumni of the University of Deusto, provides alumni all over the world with a space for meeting and dialogue.